 Smarter cities to overcome unprecedented global challenges

 Dr. Winnie Tang, JP, is an Adjunct Professor in the Department of Computer Science, Faculty of Engineering, Department of Geography, Faculty of Social Sciences and Faculty of Architecture at the University of Hong Kong (HKU).
-Dr, Tang has over 20 years of experience in the Information and Communications Technology (ICT) industry and has specializes in Geographic Information System (GIS) technology.
-She delivered her presentation on “Journey of Hong Kong Towards a Smart City and Our Way Forward” as the fourth session of Cities and Governance Seminars Series.
+She has over 20 years of experience in the Information and Communications Technology (ICT) industry, specialising in Geographic Information System (GIS) technology.
+She delivered her presentation on “Journey of Hong Kong Towards a Smart City and Our Way Forward” at the fourth session of Cities and Governance Seminar Series.

 Even before COVID-19 swept across the globe, cities were facing a range of significant challenges.
-They were unlikely to be able to successfully tackle without the increasing use of technology, Dr Tang noted.
-Smarter cities form, at least, a major part of the solution to the adverse effects of aging societies, climate change, the energy crisis, and the relentless growth in the numbers migrating to urban centres.
+They were unlikely to be tackled successfully without the increasing use of technology, Dr Tang noted.
+Smarter cities form, at least, a major part of the solution to the adverse effects of ageing societies, climate change, the energy crisis, and the relentless growth in the number of people migrating to urban centres.
 It is estimated that two-thirds of the earth's population, or 6.4 billion people, will live in cities by 2050, and that one-third of the population of Hong Kong will be 65 or older by 2040.

 Artificial intelligence (AI), GIS, big data, cloud, the internet of things, robots, and the sharing economy could all play important roles in improving the quality of life and services in Hong Kong.

-On the IESE Cities in Motion Index 2020 of smart cities, Hong Kong is currently ranked 10th in the world, and the third in Asia.
-Though the percentage of the HKSAR’s GDP spent on R&D is relatively low, it is an impressive number of startups and unicorns.
+On the IESE Cities in Motion Index 2020 of smart cities, Hong Kong is ranked 10th in the world, and third in Asia.
+Though the percentage of the HKSAR’s GDP spent on R&D is relatively low, it has an impressive number of startups and unicorns.

-The soon-to-be-launched Hong Kong Smart City Blueprint 2.0 will focus on six areas, including smart economy, smart people, smart government, smart environment, smart mobility and smart living.
-The smart economy refers to the city has the advantages needed to develop into the FinTech centre of the world while smart living covers currently all-important health monitoring systems.
-Dr. Tang was technical project manager on the development of Hong Kong’s Interactive Map Dashboard, which uses GIS to map, and share information on, COVID-19.
+The soon-to-be-launched Hong Kong Smart City Blueprint 2.0 will focus on six areas, including Smart Economy, Smart People, Smart Government, Smart Environment, Smart Mobility and Smart Living.
+Smart Economy refers to the city having the advantages needed to develop into the FinTech centre of the world while Smart Living covers currently all-important health monitoring systems.
+Dr. Tang was the technical project manager on the development of Hong Kong’s Interactive Map Dashboard, which uses GIS to map and share information on COVID-19.

-In the blueprint, the promotion of STEM and GIS education, and the development of spatial skills and mapping technologies, come under the area of ‘smart people’.
-Given that Hong Kong has world-leading universities, Dr. Tang said what we need to do right now is to create an ecosystem in which talent can unleash its full potential.
+In the blueprint, the promotion of STEM and GIS education, and the development of spatial skills and mapping technologies, come under the area of Smart People.
+Given that Hong Kong has world-leading universities, Dr. Tang said what we need to do right now is to create an ecosystem in which talent can unleash their full potential.